 Adaptive Bitrate Streaming

-Adaptive bitrate streaming (ABS) is a method of video streaming where the source content is encoded at multiple bit rates (low, medium and high), then each of the different bit rate streams are segmented into small multi-second parts.
+Adaptive bitrate streaming (ABS) is a method of video streaming where the source is encoded at multiple bit rates (low, medium and high).
 The media player embedded in the site where the viewer watches the stream will automatically select the stream level that the viewer’s internet connection can cope with.